maisharahman876/maisharahman876.github.io/content/authors/admin/_index.md

     #icon: edx
     summary: |
       Scholarship granted for outstanding performance in the Primary School Certificate exam of Bangladesh.

+achievements:
+  - title: 1st Runners Up of Creative talent Hunt in Barguna District.
+    awarder: Government
+    summary: |
+      It's an annual competetion throughout the country to find champions in different categories like Math & Computer, General knowledge etc.
 ---

 ## About Me